JasonDavies1/graphql-test/README.md

 ## Overview

-This application is my first experience with using both GraphQL and MariaDB.
-The application comprises a simple domain model of `Player` entities and `Item` entities.
-These entities are stored in MariaDB and then retrievable using GraphQL.
+This application has been developed as an introduction to both GraphQL and document storage using Elasticsearch.

+## Technology Stack

+- JDK 17
+- MariaDB for database persistence
+- Flyway for database migration management
+- Elasticsearch for archival marketplace transaction receipt storage

 ## Prerequisites